mahdikohan/mahdikohan/README.md

 - 🌱 I’m currently learning Economics
 - 💞️ I’m looking to collaborate on Economics, Complexity and AI
 - 📫 How to reach me kohansefidiMahdi@gmail.com
+- 📃 I'm writing some post in Medium https://medium.com/@kohansefidimahdi

 <!---
 mahdikohan/mahdikohan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.